 A basic analysis of strengths, weaknesses, opportunities and threats (SWOT) will bring into focus the methods the association is using and the personnel available.
-Enlarging the analysis to cover political, environmental or social considerations will probably prove unnecessary, as these will either have appeared as initial objectives or be scarcely relevant to the operation.
-Assessment of resources and activities should then open the door to the elaboration of a plan for the near future, with an effort to make a reasonable fit between the available and the aspirational, as a gross mismatch will lead to frustration.
+Enlarging the analysis to cover political, environmental or social considerations will probably prove unnecessary, as these will either have a free-for-all brainstorming session, for the development of activities which will lead the association towards its goals.
+As a plan emerges, steps which can be taken concurrently can be identified and distinguished from those which have to be constructed in stages.